raford/FLITRAP/README.md

 * Congratulations!
 You can now use FLITrap to find information about different BDSC stock numbers.

 ##### WAIT!!!
 I am using Python 3.X NOT Python 2.7!
 No problem!
-Just change line 62 from
+Just change line 62 in `flitrap.py` from
 ```python
 from Tkinter import *
 ```